 doing something special.
 If you simply want the character to be printed just as

-any other letter, include a \
+any other letter, include a \ in front of the character.
+For

-will produce $
+example, \$ will produce $ in your output.

-One exception to this rule is the \
+One exception to this rule is the \ itself because

-has its own special meaning.
-A \
+\\ has its own special meaning.
+A \ is produced by

-in your file.
+typing $\backslash$ in your file.

-means `place a tilde accent over the following letter',
+Also, \~ means `place a tilde accent over the following letter',

-so you will probably want to use \verb
+so you will probably want to use \verb instead.

 In addition, you can access any character of a font once you know its number

-command.
+by using the \symbol command.
 For example, the character used for

-command has the code decimal 32, so
+displaying spaces in the \verb* command has the code decimal 32, so

-it can be typed as \symbol{32}
+it can be typed as \symbol{32}.

-You can also specify octal numbers with '
+You can also specify octal numbers with ' or hexadecimal numbers

-, so the previous example could also be written as
+with ", so the previous example could also be written as

-\symbol{'40}
+\symbol{'40} or \symbol{"20}.

 A large document requires a lot of input.
 Rather than putting the whole input in a single large file, it's more efficient to split it into several smaller ones.
 Regardless of how many separate files you use, there is one that is the root file; it is the one whose name you type when you run LaTeX.